apoorvaron/Shorty/README.md

           29) change shrty admin cred from shorty@gmail.com to apoorv.shorty@gmail.com
           30) Placeholder have asterisk sign
           31) Database simple one table or merge something for total clicks & visitor counter table
+          32) If session is not logged out then if click on Login Button then go to panel if his session logged out then go to login page otherwise go to user panel
-          32) can't access inside files using htaccess (add .htaccess files in folders like: localhost:8888/tiny/assets/images/.htacccess)
+          33) can't access inside files using htaccess (add .htaccess files in folders like: localhost:8888/tiny/assets/images/.htacccess)

           <FilesMatch ".*\.(py|exe|phtml|php|PHP|Php|PHp|pHp|pHP|phP|PhP|php5|suspected)$">
                     Order Allow,Deny